Wayan123/GenerativeAI/vector-dbs/README.md

 4. Recommendation (Ranking) Engines : Suggest the most relevant items to users based on their past purchases or preferences.
 Identifying the nearest neighbors of a given item in a vector database can help with this.

 5. Anomaly Detection : Identify unusual patterns in data that do not conform to expected behavior.

+## When do use Vector DBs

+GPT is an incredibly powerful tool for natural language processing tasks.
+However, when it comes to customized tasks, its capacity can be limited by the input token size.

+For example, GPT has a limited input size (4,096 for GPT3.5), but you have a very long text (e.g. a book) that you want to ask questions about.
+While fine-tuning GPT with your private data is a potential solution, it can be a complex and expensive process, requiring high computational power and expertise in machine learning.

+Fortunately, there is an alternative solution that can enhance GPT’s performance without requiring any changes to the model itself: using an external vector database to store your data and letting GPT retrieve relevant data to answer your prompting questions.